-The Love Woodbridge and Melton project being run by SCC with funding from Active Travel England will be consulting with residents in early 2024 although there are no changes planned for Melton in this first phase.
+Formerly known as Love Woodbridge and Melton, this project is being run by SCC with funding from Active Travel England.
+The project team will be consulting with residents in early 2024 although there are no changes planned for Melton in this first phase.